queeb3/Manifesto/README.md

 # Manifesto
-STRUCTURE FLOW FOR ALL CODE
+STRUCTURE FLOW OF ALL CODE FOR DATA NOT OBJECTS

 ## Intro
 A DoD look-about based on my personal journey learning how to code from scratch.